 Rosacea is a chronic inflammation of the central face characterized by flare-ups, flushing, erythema, telangiectasia, lesions with papules/pustules and possible remission and relapse conditions.
-It has been conventionally defined by a certain age or period for its occurrence but as we have seen in many cases there is no typical age for its occurrence.
+It has been conventionally defined by a certain age (generally adult onset) or period for its occurrence but as we have seen in many cases there is no typical age for its occurrence.
 It also has been correlated with certain ethnic background and skin types particularly fair skinned people but now it is found affecting people of all different backgrounds and skin of color people.
-Infact diagnosis of rosacea is very challenging and difficult in skin of color.
+In fact, diagnosis of rosacea is very challenging and difficult in skin of color.
 The underlying cause of rosacea includes aberrant immune system, environmental factors, genetics and most importantly microbial flora of our skin.
 Sometimes only one factor predominantly plays its part and sometimes all the factors play together to cause an inflammatory response in rosacea.
-It mostly affects women but causes very severe form in men in cases of rhinophyma.
-Rosacea is a condition which in some cases co-exists with different other skin conditions and ocular manifestations and may present comorbidities with other parts of the body especially correlating with intestinal inflammation.
-There are further theories with this condition and more yet to explore which needs further investigation.
+It mostly affects women but sometimes causes very severe form in men in cases of rhinophyma.
+Rosacea is a condition which in some cases co-exists with other skin conditions and ocular manifestations and may present comorbidities with other parts of the body especially correlating with intestinal inflammation.
+There are further theories with this condition and more yet to explore which needs further investigation into rosacea research.

 According to the classification based on phenotypical characteristics, we will explore the characteristic patterns of each phenotype going deeper into skin.